r3-os/r3/src/constance/src/lib.md

 It's possible to write a configuration function directly.
 However, [`configure!`] can make this process easier by providing macros that offer more concise syntaxes for common patterns.

+# System States

+*To be filled* CPU Lock, suspending dispatch

+# Contexts

+*To be filled* Task context, interrupt context

 # Interrupt Handling Framework

 A port may support managing interrupt lines and interrupt handlers through an interface defined by the kernel.
 When it's supported, an application can use this facility to configure interrupt lines and attach interrupt handlers.
 It's **port-defined** whether a port supports managing or *not* managing interrupt lines and interrupt handlers.